 The restaurant is on the first floor with large windows to take in panoramic views over Kells Bay to the Dingle Peninsula and – appropriately - the cooking style complements the best in locally-sourced fresh food.

-Chef Tim Buckley's philosophy is all about seasonal ingredients, simply cooked to bring out their flavours.
-The fish – everything from crab to sea bass - comes from the sea within sight of the door, and Tim's speciality Kells seafood pie makes the most of this, combining a range of fresh fish with smoked mackerel and fresh herbs in a creamy sauce.
+The fish – everything from crab to sea bass - comes from the sea within sight of the door, and the speciality Kells seafood pie makes the most of this, combining a range of fresh fish with smoked mackerel and fresh herbs in a creamy sauce.

 Plenty of other traditional dishes are available too of course, including nourishing soups, smoked salmon with freshly baked brown bread and homemade lasagne.